altola/sitecore-packer/README.md

 This repository contains [Packer] templates for the following scenarios:

-* [Sitecore 9.0 hosting] using IIS, SQL Server 2016 and SOLR.
+* [Sitecore 9.0 hosting] using IIS, SQL Server 2016, Solr and Visual Studio.

 The virtual machine images and [Vagrant] boxes are built for [VirtualBox] and are provisioned using [Chef].